GolfRider/Good-Links/README.md

     6. "Formal education will make you a living; self-education will make you a fortune." - Jim Rohn
     7. Processes will help you reach 80%, remaining 20% has to be met by attitude
     8. Ever tried.
 Ever failed.
 No matter.
 Try Again.
 Fail again.
 Fail BETTER.
+    9. "I only went out for a walk and finally concluded to stay out till sundown, for going out, I found, was really going in." -John Muir